jbockler/vcr-unused_cassettes/README.md

 This gem currently only is supposed to work with minitest, but rspec and cucumber support is planned.

-The interpretation of which cassettes are being used is pretty simple in the moment.
-Only string literals and some basic use of local variables is interpreted at the moment.
+The interpretation of which cassettes are being used is pretty simple at the moment.
+Only string literals and some basic use of variables and constants is interpreted at the moment.
 If you do some more magic with the `VCR.use_cassette` calls, it is possible that you get false positives.
+If you encounter such a case, please open a pr or an issue with a code example.

 ## Installation